 The Bottom Line

 Despite the instability that comes from an outdated ratemaking system, North Carolina homeowners can choose from a lot of really strong homeowners insurance providers — which is great, since, as a coastal state, North Carolina is susceptible to hurricanes, floods, inclement weather, and other major catastrophes.
-Use the quote tool below to shop around and compare rates in your area.
+Use the quote tool to the right to shop around and compare rates in your area.

 Find the best homeowners insurance in your area.